Dirk Meyer

 Manuscript and Text Cultures (online): ISSN 2752-3470

-Manuscript and Text Cultures is published with the support of The Queen’s College, Oxford, the JJC Foundation, New York, and the Faculty of AMES, University of Oxford.
+Manuscript and Text Cultures is published with the support of The Queen’s College, Oxford, the JJC Foundation, New York, the Faculty of AMES, University of Oxford, and Nanjing University.

 Courses Taught: